Traumatic causes of acute shoulder pain and injury in children and adolescents

 Diagnosis and treatment for shoulder injuries in the young athlete is different from treating adults because of the higher likelihood of fracture and anterior shoulder dislocations [1,2].
 During the teenage years participation in many sports put the young athlete at risk for acute (eg, football, hockey) and repetitive overuse injuries (eg, swimming, baseball, tennis) .
 Understanding the anatomy and applicable biomechanics of the shoulder is essential to identifying these injuries.

-The causes of acute shoulder injury in the young athlete will be reviewed here.
-The physical examination of the shoulder is reviewed separately.
-(See "Physical examination of the shoulder".)
+The causes of acute shoulder injury in the children and skeletally immature adolescents will be reviewed here.
+The evaluation of acute traumatic shoulder injury in children and the physical examination of the shoulder is reviewed separately.
+(See "Evaluation of acute traumatic shoulder injury in children and adolescents" and "Physical examination of the shoulder".)

 A complex network of anatomic structures endows the human shoulder with tremendous mobility, greater than any other joint in the body.
 The shoulder girdle is composed of three bones (the clavicle, scapula, and proximal humerus) and four articular surfaces (sternoclavicular, acromioclavicular, glenohumeral, and scapulothoracic) (figure 1A-C).
 The glenohumeral joint, commonly referred to as the shoulder joint, is the principal articulation.
 The shoulder is an inherently unstable joint that relies on several delicate interactions to minimize the risk for injury.
 The shape and interaction of the bones and soft tissues of the shoulder girdle are essential to understanding the factors leading to shoulder stability.